qiao-xin/Scripts_for_GB/compute_pearson_r/README.md

-# A pipeline used to calculate Pearson correlation coefficient between expression of gene pairs
+# A pipeline used to compute Pearson correlation coefficient between expression profiles of duplicate gene pairs
 This pipeline can calculate PCC(Pearson coorelation coefficient) between a given gene pairs and 1000 randomly generate gene pairs using [Kallisto](http://pachterlab.github.io/kallisto/about.html) outputs.

 | | |